MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

     To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).
 To see what other permissions a user with this role has, see the [Available roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal#available-roles) section from the Azure Active Directory documentation.

 - Azure Rights Management **Global Administrator** and **Connector Administrator**: For these Azure Rights Management administrator roles, the first grants users permissions to run all [PowerShell cmdlets from the AADRM module](../deploy-use/administer-powershell.md) without making them a global administrator for other cloud services, and the second role grants permissions to run only the Rights Management (RMS) connector.
-Neither of these administrative roles grant permissions to management consoles.
+Neither of these administrative roles grant permissions to management consoles or to use the Admin mode in the document tracking site.

     To assign either of these administrative roles, use the AADRM PowerShell cmdlet, [Add-AadrmRoleBasedAdministrator](/powershell/module/aadrm/add-aadrmrolebasedadministrator).